Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 	local i = types.int(42)
 	print(i() == 42)

-## Source libraries
+# Sources
+A **source** is an external location from which raw data can be read from and written to.

-Formats and sources can be accessed at a low level through functions in the `rbxmk` library.
-A source library wraps this workflow of encoding/decoding a format and reading from or writing to a source into a single convenient package.
+A source can be accessed at a low level through the `rbxmk.readsource` and `rbxmk.writesource` functions.

+A source usually has a corresponding library that provides convenient access for common cases.

+## `file` source
+The `file` source provides access to the file system.

+### Reading
+### Writing
 ### `file` library
 The `file` library handles the `file` source.